swi-vvl/BDArmoryMoreMGs/README.md

 Placeholder README:

-Drag the folder BDArmoryMoreMGs into your GameData folder for KSP.
+Drag the folder BDArmorySwingfire into your GameData folder for KSP.

 REQUIRES BDARMORY TO FUNCTION